-This Example is meant to help you compare the cost of investing in the World ex U.S. Core Equity Portfolio with the cost of investing in other mutual funds.
+This Example is meant to help you compare the cost of investing in the Portfolio with the cost of investing in other funds.
 The Example assumes that you invest \$10,000 in the Portfolio for the time periods indicated.
 The Example also assumes that your investment has a 5% return each year and that the Portfolio's operating expenses remain the same.
-Although your actual costs may be higher or lower, based on these assumptions, your costs would be:
+Although your actual costs may be higher or lower, based on these assumptions your costs whether you redeem or hold your shares would be:

-The World ex U.S. Core Equity Portfolio pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
-A higher portfolio turnover may indicate higher transaction costs and may result in higher taxes when mutual fund shares are held in a taxable account.
+A fund generally pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
+A higher portfolio turnover may indicate higher transaction costs and may result in higher taxes when fund shares are held in a taxable account.
 These costs, which are not reflected in Annual Fund Operating Expenses or in the Example, affect the Portfolio's performance.
-During the most recent fiscal year, the Portfolio's portfolio turnover rate was 12% of the average value of its investment portfolio.
+During the most recent fiscal year, the Portfolio's portfolio turnover rate was 10% of the average value of its investment portfolio.